Antigua and Barbuda travel advice

 Useful links

-Antiguan and Barbudan law doesn’t criminalize sexual acts or relationships between persons of the same sex.
+Antiguan and Barbudan law criminalizes sexual acts and relationships between persons of the same sex, though it is rarely enforced.

 Travel and your sexual orientation, gender identity, gender expression and sex characteristics